LOOSE-LIPS/loose-lips-2.0/src/routes/blog/nanas-sunday-jams-rejoicer-choco-bun-live/index.md

 banner: []
 description: >-
   Yes, Yes Sunday Jammers.
 Hope life is good.
-This week the tour stops in the present courtesy of Rejoicer with &ldquo;Choco &amp; Bun- Live&rdquo;, full, fresh and fly.
+This week the tour stops in the present courtesy of Rejoicer with “Choco & Bun- Live”, full, fresh and fly.
   Shout out to Noam Rodeh from the Ninja Tunes/Solid Steel Fan Club for this one.
-All week I have been thinking about dancing, especially Sunday dancing; for [...]Read More...
+All week I have been thinking about dancing, especially Sunday dancing;
+  for [...]Read More...
 published: true
 tags: feature
 featured: false